-&lt;sup>28 "New Homes for Students," Tribune, Sept 18, 1966.
+28 "New Homes for Students," La Crosse Tribune, Sept 18, 1966.

-&lt;sup>29 University of Wisconsin La Crosse, The Raquet, Vol. 58, no. 1, Sept.
-25, 1967; Tribune, "LCU's Sanford Hall to be Ready by Fall," Aug.
+completion of Sanford Hall noted that the University had opened its first dorm, Wilder, in 1951 and at the present time--1967--had 12 dormitories with the capacity of 2,973 residents.29 Towbridge (demolished 1969) Though there are multiple buildings which were constructed on the University of Wisconsin - La Crosse Campus during the study period, none were found to be individually eligible.
+Many have been razed and others have been significantly altered.
+Nonetheless, the mid-20th century was a period of significant expansion for the state university.
+29 University of Wisconsin La Crosse, The Racquet, Vol. 58, no. 1, Sept.
+25, 1967; La Crosse Tribune, "LCU's Sanford Hall to be Ready by Fall," Aug.
 16, 1967.

-CHAPTER 5 - GOVERNMENT/SOCIAL SERVICES

-La Crosse County was established in 1841; the city of La Crosse, which would become the county seat, was incorporated in 1856.
+CHAPTER 5 - GOVERNMENT/SOCIAL SERVICES La Crosse County was established in 1841; and the city of La Crosse, which would become the county seat, was incorporated in 1856.
 Courthouses were built in 1852, 1867, and 1904.
 Plans were in place as early as the 1940s to establish a "Civic Center" that would include courthouse, county office building, auditorium, and city hall.
-The Civic Center would be located in an area bounded by 4th, 6th, Badger, and Pine Streets.
-The Civic Center, as in other cities during the survey period (1950-1975) was intended to locate, or add to existing governmental offices in the same area.
+The Civic Center would be located in an area bounded by 4th, 6th, Badger, and Pine Streets.30 The Civic Center, as in other cities during the survey period (1950-1975) was intended to locate, or add to existing governmental offices in the same area.
 Buildings constructed during this period in La Crosse included a new courthouse/county building, city hall, and fire station headquarters.
 Other notable governmental buildings were also constructed including during this period as described below: two fire stations; the main library, and the south side library.
 An additional governmentally funded resource type--public housing--witnessed several projects in La Crosse beginning in 1959 with one or two story duplexes and later, high-rise senior towers.
 The La Crosse Home for Children (1963, 1976), although a private endeavor, is also included in this category since it fulfilled a societal need.

-City Hall (400 La Crosse Street)

-Plans for a new city hall building began in the late 1960s.
-The architect would be the prolific Harry Schroeder of Hackner, Schroeder, Rolansky and Associates who presented a model of a six story building to be part of the new Civic Center, which would include new courthouse and other administrative buildings and landscaping in a 5 acre area.
-Plans would continue to be developed and would evolve through the next few years with expansion of original space needs.
+City Hall (400 La Crosse Street) Plans for a new city hall building began in the late 1960s.
+The architect would be the prolific Harry Schroeder of Hackner, Schroeder, Rolansky and Associates who presented a model of a six story building to be part of the new Civic Center, which would include new courthouse and other administrative buildings and landscaping in a five acre area.31 Plans continued to advance and evolve through the next few years with expansion of original space needs.
 The completed building, dedicated in 1970, features a six story core with projecting one and two story rectangular wings.
-With its exterior of sand blasted, exposed aggregate concrete with
+With its exterior of sand blasted, exposed aggregate concrete with black slate panels, anodized aluminum windows and articulated floors the building is suggestive of the Brutalist style.32